Niatomi/matrix-calc/README.md

 # matrix-calc
-Simple matrix with choosing by case-switch
+Simple matrix calculator with choosing by case-switch